 Influenza

 Another vaccine that should be mentioned is the influenza vaccine.
-Last December, it was announced that the nasal spray influenza vaccine was being made available free of charge to children aged 13 to 17.
+Last December, it was announced that the nasal spray influenza vaccine was being made available free of charge to children aged two to 17.
 This meant that all children aged two to 17 were eligible for the influenza vaccine as part of the 2023/2024 seasonal vaccination programme

 Influenza spreads easily, infecting both children and adults.
 Children are among those at higher risk of severe complications.
 Over the last decade in Ireland, thousands of children have been hospitalised due to influenza, with many requiring intensive care.